jrvalverde/GATK-BestPractices-Bash/README.md

 # GATK-BP-bash
-# Bash scripts implementing GATK Best Practices Workflows
+# Bash scripts implementing the Best Practices Workflows of the GATK team at the Broad Institute

 These scripts have been developed by José R. Valverde and Lorena Magraner at CNB-CSIC